-More than two centuries ago, "We the People," "ordain[ed] and establish[ed]" the Constitution, see U.S. Const. pmbl., creating a system of government organized around the idea that "the true principle of a republic is, that the people should choose whom they please to govern them," 2 Elliot's Debates at 257.
+More than two centuries ago, "We the People . . . ordain[ed] and establish[ed]" the Constitution, see U.S. Const. pmbl., creating a system of government organized around the idea that "the true principle of a republic is, that the people should choose whom they please to govern them," 2 Elliot's Debates at 257.
 As the opening words of the first of the Federalist Papers stress, the Constitution was itself an act of popular sovereignty and self-government.
-The Federalist No. 1, at 1 (Hamilton) (Clinton Rossiter rev. ed., 1999) ("You are called upon to deliberate on a new Constitution for the United States of America.").
-"It is evident that no other form [of government] would be reconcilable with the genius of the people of America; with the fundamental principles of the Revolution; or with that honorable determination which animates every votary of freedom to rest all our political experiments on the capacity of mankind for self-government."
-The Federalist No. 39, at 208 (Madison).
+The Federalist No. 1, at 1 (Alexander Hamilton) (Clinton Rossiter rev. ed., 1999) ("[Y]ou are called upon to deliberate on a new Constitution for the United States of America.").

-At a time when "democratic self-government existed almost nowhere on earth," Akhil Reed Amar, America's Constitution: A Biography 8 (2005), the Framers designed a new system of government "where the true principles of representation are understood and practiced, and where all authority flows from, and returns at stated periods to, the people."
-4 Elliot's Debates at 331; see The Federalist No. 14, at 68 (Madison) ("[E]ven in modern Europe, to which we owe the great principle of representation, no example is seen of a government wholly popular and founded, at the same time, wholly on that principle.").
+At a time when "democratic self-government existed almost nowhere on earth," Akhil Reed Amar, America's Constitution: A Biography 8 (2005), the Framers designed a new system of government "where the true principles of representation are understood and practised, and where all authority flows from, and returns at stated periods to, the people," 4 Elliot's Debates at 331; see The Federalist No. 14, supra, at 68 (James Madison) ("[E]ven in modern Europe, to which we owe the great principle of representation, no example is seen of a government wholly popular and founded, at the same time, wholly on that principle.").
 In the republican system of government created by the Framers, "the representatives of the people" could never be "superior to the people themselves."
-Federalist No. 78, at 435 (Hamilton).
+Id.
+No. 78, at 435 (Alexander Hamilton).

 Ensuring fair and effective representation for all had deep roots in America's bid for independence from England.
 The Framers were familiar with what James Madison called the "vicious representation in G. B.," 1 Records of the Federal Convention, at 464, in which "so many members were elected by a handful of easily managed voters in 'pocket' and 'rotten' boroughs, while populous towns went grossly underrepresented or not represented at all," Jack N. Rakove, Original Meanings: Politics and Ideas in the Making of the Constitution 210 (1996).
-The Declaration of Independence charged that King George III had forced the colonists to "relinquish the right of representation in the legislature, a right inestimable to them and formidable to tyrants only."
+The Declaration of Independence charged that King George III had forced the colonists to "relinquish the right of Representation in the Legislature, a right inestimable to them and formidable to tyrants only."
 The Declaration of Independence para.
 5 (U.S. 1776).
-Having seen the political system manipulated for partisan ends in England, the Framers strove to design a system that reflected that a "free and equal representation is the best, if not the only foundation upon which a free government can be built."
-2 Elliot's Debates at 25; Gordon S. Wood, The Creation of the American Republic, 1776-1787, at 170 (1969) (observing that of all "the electoral safeguards for the representational system" none "was as important to Americans as equality of representation").
-The Framers appreciated that the "genius of republican liberty seems to demand on one side not only that all power should be derived from the people, but that those entrusted with it should be kept in dependence on the people."
-The Federalist No. 37, at 195 (Madison).
+Having seen the political system manipulated for partisan ends in England, the Framers strove to design a system that embodied the principle that a "free and equal representation is the best, if not the only foundation upon which a free government can be built."
+2 Elliot's Debates at 25; Gordon S. Wood, The Creation of the American Republic, 1776-1787, at 170 (1998 ed.) (observing that of all "electoral safeguards for the representational system" none "was as important to Americans as equality of representation").
+The Framers appreciated that the "genius of republican liberty seems to demand on one side not only that all power should be derived from the people, but that those intrusted with it should be kept in dependence on the people."
+The Federalist No. 37, supra, at 195 (James Madison).